All Episodes

 I've taken a lot of tests.

-I mean, you shouldn't have such a hard it shouldn't be such a hard time to get a license to learn, but it is.
+I mean, you shouldn't have such a hard, it shouldn't be such a hard time to get a license to learn, but it is.

-Well then how are all these people that don't speak English driving trucks?
+Well, how are all these people that don't speak English driving trucks?

 Exactly.

-I think that the schools and these companies slash schools, they put these people through their own in-house testing and training.
+I think that the schools and these companies/slash schools, they put these people through their own in-house testing and training.

-I wouldn't be surprised if they're actually giving the test away as these folks are all going through the test.
+I wouldn't be surprised if they're actually giving the test away as these folks are going through the test.

-And I I've been on in a lot of academic training environments, but it's like that there's no way that a layman off the street or basically not even Well, why would they make a driver's test that hard?
+And I've been in a lot of academic training environments, but it's like there's no way that a layman off the street or basically not even.

 That makes no sense to me at all.